KaiserWilhelm23/PIP-Manager-App/README.md

 # About
 PIP Manager is designed to make Python Package handling easier by just a click of a button!!

+# Announcements
+- PIP Manager may be renaimed to PPMS (Python Package Managment Software)
+- 3.2 will be release is confirmed.

 # Available Features

 - Installing packages